Forest Path Immersions

 Lake Atitlán, Guatemala:

-$995 USD pp- Shared Accommodation (Casa Colibri or Casa Amate) food included
+$1095 USD pp- Shared Accommodation (Casa Colibri or Casa Amate) food included

-Austin Note: BYO camping will be available for those who wish, or participants may sleep in the Temple.
-Meals are included, but will be light due to the nature of the medicine work, usually Brunch and a pre and post ceremony soup each day.
+Meals are included, but will be light due to the nature of the medicine work, usually Brunch and a post ceremony soup each day.
 You may plan to arrive early and stay later if you wish for more time to ground and relax before and after the work, and pay a facility fee directly to our hosts.
+Please email us for their contacts.

 If you feel you would like more individual support for your experience; you can book an in person (or online) Preparation &/or Integration session as an add-on to your ceremony when registering.
 Learn more about Isis, our Integration Guide here.